polkadot-fellows/RFCs/text/0054-remove-heap-pages.md

 Furthermore, since the client-side change is strictly more tolerant than before, we can performance the change immediately without having to worry about backwards compatibility.

-The author of this RFC suggests either option C or B.
+Each parachain can choose the option that they prefer, but the author of this RFC strongly suggests either option C or B.

 ## Drawbacks